aws-amplify/docs/ios/storage.md

 This section explains how to implement upload and download functionality and a number of additional storage use cases.

-Note: If you use the transfer utility multipart upload feature, take advantage of automatic cleanup features by setting up the [AbortIncompleteMultipartUpload] https://docs.aws.amazon.com/AmazonS3/latest/dev/intro-lifecycle-rules.html) action in your Amazon S3 bucket life cycle configuration.
+Note: If you use the transfer utility MultiPart upload feature, take advantage of automatic cleanup features by setting up the [AbortIncompleteMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/dev/intro-lifecycle-rules.html) action in your Amazon S3 bucket life cycle configuration.
 {: .callout .callout--info}

 ### Transfer Utility Options

 You can use the `AWSS3TransferUtilityConfiguration` object to configure the operations of the `TransferUtility`.

-**isAccelerateModeEnabled**
+#### isAccelerateModeEnabled
 The isAccelerateModeEnabled option lets you to upload and download content from a bucket that has Transfer Acceleration enabled on it.
+This option is set to false by default.
 See [Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) for information on how to enable transfer acceleration for your bucket.

-This option is set to false by default.
+_The code sample below manually sets up credentials for the TransferUtility.
+The best practice is to use the AWSMobileClient.
+See [Authentication](./authentication) for more details_

 ```swift
 //Setup credentials